-New Bank contributions
+Bank contributions

-As you will be aware, your normal Scheme contribution rate is 2.5% of your basic salary.
-You can make Additional Voluntary Contributions on top of the 2.5%, if you want to add to your benefits.
-In certain circumstances, the Bank may limit the amount of additional contributions you may make.
+Your normal scheme contribution rate is 2.5% of your basic salary, however, you can make Additional Voluntary Contributions (AVCs) on top of this amount if you want to add to your benefits.
+In certain circumstances, the Bank may limit the amount of AVCs you may make.